Combinatorial model categories are equivalent to presentable quasicategories

-The following proposition is not used in the remainder of the article.
-It shows that the more straightforward way to define a ^{Dwyer–Kan equivalence} $\RN_U:@CRC'_U→@PrL'_U$ is weakly equivalent to the functor $\RN$ under the ^{Dwyer–Kan equivalences} $"RInd_U:@CRC_U→@CRC'_U$ (\vcrccomparison) and $"QInd_U:@PrL_U→@PrL'_U$ (\vprlcomparison).
+The following proposition is not used anywhere else in the article.
+It shows that the more straightforward way to define a ^{Dwyer–Kan equivalence} $\RN_U:@CRC'_U→@PrL'_U$ is weakly equivalent to the functor $\RN$ under the ^{Dwyer–Kan equivalences} $"RInd_U:@CRC_U→@CRC'_U$ (^!{smaller universe CRCU}) and $"QInd_U:@PrL_U→@PrL'_U$ (^!{smaller universe PrLU}).

-\RNcomparison \proclaim Proposition.
-Suppose $U$ is a strongly inaccessible cardinal.
-Consider the functor The functors and are connected by a zigzag of natural weak equivalences.
+\proclaim Proposition. ^^={smaller CRCU universe PrLU} Suppose $U$ is a strongly inaccessible cardinal.
+Consider the functor where $\rN$ and $\frc$ are as in ^!{relative nerve notation}.
+There is a zigzag of natural weak equivalences connecting the functors (^!{smaller RInd}) and with $"QInd_U$ as in ^!{smaller QInd} and $\RN$ as in ^!{derived relative nerve}, restricted to $@CRC_U$.

 \proof Proof.
 The natural weak equivalence that we need has the form

 Unfolding the definitions, we need a natural weak equivalence